 - Access to work (Northern Ireland) is available to overcome the practical problems caused by disability.
 It offers advice and help in a flexible way that can be tailored to suit the needs of an individual in a particular job or getting to and from work.
 It can also contribute towards the additional approved costs that arise.
 Personal and Business benefit are taken into account in all cases.
 Details here.

-- Turn2us is a National charity providing benefit checks and details of grants.
+- Turn2us is a National charity providing benefit checks and details of grants in the UK.
 You may be able to claim benefits even if you are working.
+The benefits calculator can be used to help you look at the impact of a particular role on a benefits package.
 Details here.

 - Learn about employee benefits, salary sacrifice schemes and benefits and tax credits you can claim after job loss here.